Farm | News

 John Denver said it best, “It’s good to be back home again, sometimes this old farm feels like a long-lost friend…it’s good to be back home again.”
 And Sidi Limehouse, owner of Rosebank Farms, agrees.
 Rosebank Farms is moving to Kiawah River, and we couldn’t be happier!

-Rosebank Farms, a Johns Island staple and purveyor of fresh produce, seafood and honey owned by Charleston natives Sidi Limehouse and Louise Bennett, will move its farmstand to Kiawah River this summer with a permanent structure coming soon.
+Rosebank Farms, a Johns Island staple and purveyor of fresh produce, seafood and honey owned by Charleston natives Sidi Limehouse and Louise Bennett, will move its farmstand to Kiawah River with a permanent structure coming soon.

 What locals and Kiawah River residents may not know is that Sidi Limehouse grew up on the land on which Kiawah River is now.
 He says it was a “child’s paradise,” and we are honored to welcome him home to the land he knows best.